nikhiljiddigi/certified-aws-developer-associate-notes/2-aws-deep-dive/cloudformation/cloudformation.md

 - Stack Update Fails:
     - The stack automatically rolls back to the previous known working state
     - Ability to see in the log what happened and error messages

+#### ChangeSets
+- When you update a stack,you need to know what changesbefore it happends for greater confidence.
+- ChangeSets won't say if the update will be successful

+#### NestedSets
+- Nested stacks are stacks as part of other stacks.
+- They allow you to isolate repeated patterns/components in seperate stack and call them from other stacks
+- Example:
+    - Load Balancer Configuration that is re-used
+    - Security Group Configuration is re-used
+- Nested Stacks are considered as best practice
+- To update a nested stack, always update the parent (root stack)

+#### CloudFormation Cross vs Nested Stack
+- Cross Stacks
+    - Helpful when stacks have different lifecycles
+    - Use Outputs Export and Fn:ImportValue
+    - When you need to pass export values to may stacks
+- Nested Stacks
+    - Helpful when components are re-used
+    - Ex: re-use how to properly configure an Application Load Balancer
+    - Nested stack is only important to the higher level stack (it'snot shared)

+ #### CloudFormation StackSets
+ - Create, update or delete stacks across multipl accounts and regions with a single operation
+ - Administrator account can create StackSets.
+ - Trusted Accounts can create, update or delete stack instances from StackSets
+ - When you update a stack set, all associated stack instances will be update throughout all instances and regions

+ #### CloudFormation Drift
+ - CloudFormation allows you to create infrastructure
+ - But it doesnlt protect you aganist manual configuration changes
+ - How do we know if our resources are drifted? - CloudFormation Drift
+ - Not all resources are supported by default: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-drift-resource-list.html